tranquvis/SimpleSmsRemote/README.md

 However, if someone fakes his phone number he is able to use all enabled modules.
 (Note that this might be a complicated and illegal procedure.
 Moreover also common antitheft apps like avast trust the sender's phone number.

 ## Copyright & License
+This Software is available under [MIT License]LICENSE.md .